-The normalised electrostatic potential $e\phi(x)/T_e$ is shown in figure 14 for a range of angles α .
-A general property of the potential curves is that they rise very steeply near x = 0, with the scaling $\phi(x) - \phi(0) \propto \sqrt{x}$ in that region (as can be seen explicitly in figure 11).
-We have shown that this behaviour of φ (x) is expected, and it is connected with the marginal kinetic Bohm condition (137) being satisfied.
-The value of q_2 that we calculate numerically from the distribution function at x = 0, using equation (142), is consistent with the behaviour of the electrostatic potential near x = 0.
+The normalized electrostatic potential $e\phi(x)/T_e$ is shown in Figure 14 for a range of angles α .
+A general property of the potential curves is that they rise very steeply near x = 0, with the scaling $\phi(x) - \phi(0) \propto \sqrt{x}$ in that region (as can be seen explicitly in Figure 11).
+We have shown that this behaviour of $\phi(x)$ is expected, and connected with the marginal kinetic Bohm condition (134) being satisfied.
+The value of q_2 that we numerically calculate, using equation (140), from the distribution function at x = 0 is consistent with the behaviour of the electrostatic potential near x = 0 given in equation (139).

-The ion density profiles for $\alpha = 0.02$ and $\alpha = 0.1$ are shown in figure 15.
-The open orbit density can be seen to initially increase and then quickly decrease with distance from the wall.
-This behaviour is consistent with the behaviour of Δv_x for type II orbits (see figure 8 and the discussion following equation (87)).
-The open orbit density is clearly the dominant contribution to the density in the neighbourhood of x = 0, while for large x approximately closed orbits give the largest contribution.
+The ion density profiles for $\alpha = 0.02$ and $\alpha = 0.1$ are shown in Figure 15.
+The open orbit density can be seen to initially increase and then quickly decrease with distance from the wall, as expected if the open orbits are mostly type II.
+The reason for this non-monotonic behaviour is that ions spend more time in the region near the effective potential maximum $x{\rm M} > 0$ where they travel more slowly.
+This initial "bump" in density is intimately connected with the "spike" in the typical value Δv_x associated with type II orbits (see Figure 8).
+The open orbit density is clearly the